What Instagram Creators Are Doing Now That Engagement Tanked

 Going All-In on Reels

 Love it or hate it, short-form video is king.
-Reels dominate discovery, and they’re essential for staying algorithm-friendly.
+Reels now dominate discovery and remain essential for staying algorithm-friendly.
 Creators are:

 • Adding subtitles and trending audio